+A guest post on sourcing mid-century modern furniture from our partner, ATTIC.
 Nothing completes a beautiful mid-century home like furniture and decor drawn from the same aesthetic.
 The simple, sleek lines of MCM furniture pair up perfectly with the modern, open and airy feel that make mid-century homes the gems that they are.
 The following post provides some inspiration, whether you’re just starting or continuing to furnish your home.
 We’ll focus on two spaces: dining rooms and living rooms.

 We’re also going to introduce you to ATTIC, a one-of-kind resource that will help you find the best mid-century furniture from stores of the DC and Baltimore regions.
 After all, who wants to buy a “forever” piece of furniture without ever seeing or touching it?
 ATTIC makes that process so much easier.
 ATTIC is now available in cities throughout the country, but is owned and operated by a small team based right here in Washington, D.C.
 Its mission is simple — to make it easier for consumers to shop from small, local businesses.

 Dinner is Served, In Style Whether it’s with family or friends, the importance of meal time transcends culture.
 As such, dining rooms and breakfast nooks are often visual focal points in modern homes.
 And with pieces like those pictured here, it’s no wonder why.
 Rectangular, round, “boat-shaped”…small, grand, or expandable…mid-century dining tables come in a vast array of options.
 Likewise, some of the most famous furniture designs in history are those for mid-century dining chairs.